parthvarute09/Aplexplanet_Internship_task3/README.md

 Represents the total number of orders recorded in the dataset.

-**Business Purpose:**
+### Business Purpose

-Helps measure sales activity and understand overall customer transaction volume.
+Total Orders measures overall sales activity and provides an indication of customer transaction volume.

 ---